 The Company's compensation has a fixed element, in terms of base salary, and an at-risk or performance element, based, in part, on profits which element increases if profits rise and decreases if profits fall, and in part on equity where value rises as stock price rises and falls if stock price falls.
 If the work of the executive team results in increases in Company profits, the Company believes bonuses based on profitability should increase, even if the Company's stock price does not, as market prices and valuation multiples are often based on other factors than company performance.
 The Company is in the automotive parts business, where the profits of every part are contingent on the ability to negotiate a fair price up front, perform well under the contract and continuously improve process and margin throughout the production process.
 Company profits are not generally based on external events such as commodity prices, for example.
-However, in 2020 and 2021 profits were negatively affected tremendously by the COVID-19 pandemic and the related global semi-conductor chip shortage and inflationary effects and the resulting shutdowns of production, which continue as at the date hereof.
 Further, the automotive parts business is a very competitive one, where external volume increases are no guarantee of higher profits.
 The Company believes its compensation system rewards the behaviour that will increase Company value, over the longer term, building a world leader in the aspects of the auto parts businesses in which the Company operates.
-The Company's growth over the past 20 years, from virtually no revenues to approximately \$3.8 billion in 2021, tempered by the global semi-conductor chip shortage and other supply chain disruptions and its improvement in operating margins and profits over the years prior to the COVID-19 Pandemic, has been the result, in large part, of its ability to attract and retain the people needed to achieve this growth and compensate them in the right way.
+The Company's growth over the past 17 years, from virtually no revenues to approximately \$3.7 billion in revenues in 2018, and its improvement in operating margins and profits over the years, has been the result, in large part, of its ability to attract and retain the people needed to achieve this growth and compensate them in the right way.

-In 2016, the Compensation Committee had executive compensation benchmarked against a comparator group (the "Comparator Group"), which is comprised of a broad pool of North American companies in the automobile and components industry which represent the Company's business competitors and competition for talent.
+In 2015, the Compensation Committee had executive compensation benchmarked against a comparator group (the "Comparator Group"), which is comprised of a broad pool of North American companies in the automobile and components industry which represent the Company's business competitors and competition for talent.
 The Comparator Group includes a number of U.S. based companies reflective of the Company's significant revenue from North American operations and because there are few comparable Canadian auto components companies.
 The Comparator Group was recommended by the Compensation Committee's independent compensation advisor, Meridian, and approved by the Compensation Committee.
 The Company was positioned at approximately the median (the 50th percentile) of the Comparator Group on the basis of revenues.
 The companies in the Comparator Group are:

 - Aecon Group Inc.

 - Allison Transmission Holdings, Inc.

 - American Axle & Manufacturing Holdings Inc.

-- Autokiniton Global Group (formerly, Tower International, Inc.)

 - BorgWarner Inc.

 - Cooper-Standard Holdings Inc.

 - Cooper Tire & Rubber Co.

 - Dana Holding Corp.

 - Dorel Industries Inc.

 - Drew Industries Inc.

 - Federal-Mogul Holdings Corp.

 - Gentex Corp.

 - Linamar Corp.

 - Meritor, Inc.

 - Modine Manufacturing Co.

 - New Flyer Industries Inc.

 - Remy International, Inc.

 - Standard Motor Products Inc.

 - Stoneridge Inc.

 - Superior Industries International, Inc.

 - Tenneco Inc.

 - Thor Industries Inc.

+- Tower International, Inc.

 - Visteon Corp.